pete-hayes/netskope-category-checker/README.md

 ## Usage
 1. Clone or download this repository.
-2. Ensure your web browsing traffic is being steered through Netskope
+2. Ensure your web browsing traffic is steered through Netskope
 3. Open `ns_category_checker.html` in your browser
 4. Click **Start**